Bluemoondragon07/Obsidian-amazing-snippets/CSS banners, icons, & More.md

 # CSS Banners, Icons (Experimental), and other Image Options

-This snippet will allow you to use banner images in your notes.
-It has 3 types of banner styles—Fade, Fancy Title, and Notion—that can be toggled with the Style Settings plug-in.
-You can also turn an image into an icon that floats near the title of your note (**WARNING:** may look wonky in themes with custom readable line widths).
+This snippet will allow you to use banner images in your notes using css classes and image alts.
+There are 3 banner styles—Fade, Fancy Title, and Notion—that can be toggled with the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings/blob/main/obsidian-default-theme.css) plug-in.
+You can also turn an image into an icon positioned near the title of your note (**Warning:** experimental).
+In addition, images can be floated to either side, and its shape can be changed with alts.

 ## How it Works